univention/univention-keycloak-app/docs/keycloak-app/configuration.rst

        ...
    ]

-If the :term:`SAML SP` for a  particular UCS Portal server doesn't exist, you can create it in :program:`Keycloak` with the command:
+If the :term:`SAML SP` for a particular Univention Portal server doesn't exist, you can create it in :program:`Keycloak` with the command:

 .. code-block:: console

-   $ FQDN="the fqdn of the UCS Portal server"
+   $ FQDN="the fqdn of the Univention Portal server"
    $ univention-keycloak saml/sp create \
      --metadata-url="https://$FQDN/univention/saml/metadata" \
      --umc-uid-mapper